LBHackney-IT/Data-Platform-Playbook/README.md

 ```
 npm install
-npm start
+npm run deploy
 ```

-It will be on `localhost:8080`
+It will be on `https://lbhackney-it.github.io/lbh-hackney-data-platform-docs/`